You Can Print Invitations at Home!

 The document on the screen now matches the measurements of your invitation card and you are ready to type in and format your wording.

-Note: In the video learn tricks and shortcuts like using free, downloadable Microsoft Word printing templates and sample invitation wording.
+Note: In the video learn tricks and shortcuts like using free, downloadable Microsoft Word printing templates.

 3 – Load Card in Paper Tray & Adjust Plastic Guide(s)